 car on blurry road

-In recent times, running petrol or diesel company cars has become increasingly expensive for the family business.
-Electric vehicle (EV) technology is being embraced by all the main manufacturers and under the Labour government encouragement is expected to continue as part of the ‘net zero’ agenda.
+Electric vehicle (EV) technology is being embraced by all the main manufacturers, and under the Labour government, encouragement is expected to continue as part of the ‘net zero’ agenda.
 The purchase of EVs are favoured by the tax system with attractive (25%) corporation tax relief and low Benefits in Kind (BiK).

-Previously, as well as overcoming some of the practical challenges, there have been valid concerns over the resale value due to uncertain battery life and quickly outdated technology.
-The UK government’s ban on the sale of new petrol and diesel cars is seemingly to be accelerated back to 2030, so change is coming.
-Maximum EV ranges and battery-life performance continue to improve alongside efforts to roll out the availability of charging points, such that the adoption of EV technology for a family business is worth considering and the question may become when rather than if.
+Nevertheless, change is coming.
+Maximum EV ranges and battery-life performance continue to improve alongside efforts to roll out the availability of charging points, such that the adoption of EV technology for a family business is worth considering, and the question may become when rather than if.

 The larger purchase cost and lack of choice of models available are no longer overriding issues.
-All mainstream manufacturers provide EV options with ever improving refinement, maximum range, and performance.
+All mainstream manufacturers provide EV options with ever-improving refinement, maximum range, and performance.

-For example: The annual BiK tax payable for an executive model car, with a £45,000 P11D price and 160g/km CO2 emissions, would attract 37% tax, resulting in an annual tax bill of over £6,600 for a 40% taxpayer.
-On the other hand, thanks to a 2% BiK rate for EVs for 2024/25, rising to 3% in 2025/26, 4% in 2026/27 and 5% in 2027/28, a driver who switches to a fully EV for the same price would face an annual BiK charge of just £360 in the first year.
+The annual BiK tax payable for a compact executive model car, with a £45,000 P11D price and 160g/km CO2 emissions, would attract 37% tax, resulting in an annual tax bill of over £6,600 for a 40% taxpayer.
+On the other hand, thanks to a 4% BiK rate for EVs for 2026/27, rising to 5% in 2027/28, a driver who switches to a fully EV for the same price would face an annual BiK charge of just £720 in the first year.

 Acquiring a new EV through a family company means that the cost of a value write down is carried by the company rather than the individual.
 Therefore, purchasing a new EV for use by a family member, through the family company, could prove to be a smart financial move.